-The City of San Diego's Hearing Officer was appointed by the City Manager and continues under the new Strong Mayor form of government.
-The Hearing Officer presides at public hearings and acts on items such as permits, maps, variances and other matters in accordance with the San Diego Municipal Code.
+The City of San Diego's Hearing Officers are designated by the City Manager and continue under the new Strong Mayor form of government.
+The Hearing Officers preside over public hearings and act on items such as permits, maps, variances and other matters in accordance with the San Diego Municipal Code.

 Hearing Officers are subject to the California Political Reform Act and the City's Ethics Ordinance and are required to file Statements of Economic Interest.
-They must disclose any conflicts of interest and recuse himself or herself from the Hearing if necessary.
+They must disclose any conflicts of interest and recuse themselves from the Hearing if necessary.

 Hearing Officers are also subject to due process requirements and must conduct hearings in an impartial manner.
-Therefore, it is inappropriate to contact a Hearing Officer to discuss any item that will come before them in a hearing.
-If such contact occurs, the Hearing Officer may be subject to recusal from that item.
+Therefore, it is inappropriate to contact Hearing Officers to discuss any item that will come before them in a hearing.
+If such contact occurs, Hearing Officers may be subject to recusal from that item.

-Hearings are typically conducted the first and third Wednesday of the month at 9 a.m.
+Hearings are typically conducted twice a month on Wednesdays at 9 a.m.

-All project information and material for Hearing Officer consideration must to be submitted to the Recording Secretary 10 calendar days prior to a hearing.
+All project information and material for Hearing Officer consideration must be submitted to the Recording Secretary seven calendar days prior to a hearing.
 You can submit information via: